Mike's picture

 In 1999, Mike coined the term 'energy justice' and found a need for a national Energy Justice Network to support grassroots activists and get them networked with each other on a range of dirty energy and waste issues, as no organization was filling that need.
 The need was particularly obvious as he was a few years into helping Pennsylvania communities fight off around 60 proposed natural gas-fired power plants (of which only 18 were built) and most other states were facing huge numbers of proposals as well, but mainstream environmental groups saw natural gas as clean energy (this was years before the awareness around fracking) and wouldn't provide support.

 Energy Justice Network formed slowly, operating as a fully volunteer project until 2006.
 In 2006, the network become truly national when creating the "No New Coal Plants" network, connecting grassroots activists in nearly 40 states to stop the new wave of proposed coal-fired power plants.
 Since the late 1990s, Mike has been a leading critic of biomass and biofuels, and was the first to start to document the hazards with the full range of bioenergy technologies.
 While winning victories against biomass incinerators since 1998, the anti-biomass network grew extensively after 2006 and brought together activists in most U.S. states and, on the issue of poultry waste incineration, on four continents.
 The grassroots energy against biomass led to the formation of a strong Energy Justice Platform.
-Mike leads Energy Justice's work against all sorts of incineration (particularly the burning of trash, tires, wood waste, poultry waste and landfill gas), and he works closely with the Global Anti-Incinerator Alliance (GAIA) as well as many local and regional formations, such as Zero Waste Maryland's work against incinerators in Maryland and DC.
+Mike leads Energy Justice's work against all sorts of incineration (particularly the burning of trash, tires, wood waste, poultry waste and landfill gas).

 Mike's vision for an online interactive pollution mapping project began in 1995 and finally became a reality in 2010, now providing a platform for tracking existing, proposed, closed and defeated dirty energy and waste facilities, the corporations behind them, and the people and groups fighting them.